-Hectre's marketing manager, Kylie Hall, provided BusinessDesk with some judges' comments, with one commending the company for helping solve food-wastage problems, particularly in the export sector.
+Hectre's marketing manager, Kylie Hall, said one of the judges commended the company for helping solve food-wastage problems, particularly in the export sector.
 Another praised Hectre's innovation in a sector suffering labour shortages.

 The company has grown quickly since it was founded in 2016.
 When Hall joined in 2020, Hectre had 14 people and it now has 60 staff in several countries.
 Its core engineering team is based in Auckland, with a second research and development team in Vietnam.